 Execute the Contract: Prior to shipping or at pick-up, Trainz will have you sign the contract, and provide fully executed copies of the contract to you.

-Email the Auction Inventory Report: When your collection has been inventoried, we will email you a list of all the items in the collection, so that you can verify everything is accounted for.
+Email the Consignment Inventory Report: When your collection has been inventoried, we will email you a list of all the items in the collection, so that you can verify everything is accounted for.

 List the items: Once inventoried, photographed, written up and approved, the items will be automatically listed to the appropriate Auction marketplace by our proprietary software.

-Auction the items: Your items are auctioned on TrainzAuctions.com or on eBay!
+Auction the items: Your items are listed on eBay or other suitable marketplace.

-Send the Auction Report: Weekly or Monthly (depending on your Auction Agreement), we compile a report of all the items that were sold in the trailing reporting period.
+Send the Report: Weekly or Monthly (depending on your Consignment Agreement), we compile a report of all the items that were sold in the trailing reporting period.